skai111/db48x/doc/calc-help/equations.md

 #### Malus Law

-If lineraly polarized light is incident on a perfect linear polarizer the transmitted light is the component at angle 'θ' between the light polarisation direction and the polarizer transmission axis.
+If lineraly polarized light is incident on a perfect linear polarizer the transmitted light is the component at angle `θ` between the light polarisation direction and the polarizer transmission axis.
 The Malus law is given in terms of light irradiances.
 A relavistic version of the laws applies for X rays and more energetic electromagnetic radiations (with loss up to 10% in irradiance).
-The decrease in frequency ('fx < fx0') and thefore in energy (hfx) of a transmitted photon is due to the movement of the interacting electron of the polarizer (Compton scattering).
+The decrease in frequency (`fx < fx0`) and thefore in energy (hfx) of a transmitted photon is due to the movement of the interacting electron of the polarizer (Compton scattering).

 #### 2 Slits Young Interference